ovh/docs/pages/platform/logs-data-platform/opensearch_dashboards/guide.fr-fr.md

 ![osd setup](images/osd_setup.png){.thumbnail}

-You can also explore any [Opensearch index](../index-as-a-service){.ref} you created on the platform.
-One Opensearch Dashboards instance allows you to explore all the data you delivered on Logs Data Platform.
+You can also explore any [OpenSearch index](../index-as-a-service){.ref} you created on the platform.
+One OpenSearch Dashboards instance allows you to explore all the data you delivered on Logs Data Platform.

-To know what you can do with Opensearch Dashboards, you can fly to the [Opensearch Dashboards documentation](https://opensearch.org/docs/latest/dashboards/index/){.external}
+To know what you can do with OpenSearch Dashboards, you can fly to the [OpenSearch Dashboards documentation](https://opensearch.org/docs/latest/dashboards/index/){.external}

 ## Go further